privacybydesign/yivi-portal/README.md

 The `DJANGO_STATIC_ROOT` and `DJANGO_MEDIA_ROOT` environment variables are set to `/app/static` and `/app/media` respectively during the build.
 During build, the static files are collected to the `DJANGO_STATIC_ROOT` directory, which is served by the webserver.

+The Docker images also prepares a cronjob to run the background tasks periodically, using [django-cron](https://django-cron.readthedocs.io/en/latest/installation.html).
+However, the cronjob is not started by default.
+This should be done by running the image with the `/bin/sh /app/entrypoint_sh` command, instead of the default command (`/bin/sh /app/entrypoint.sh` that runs the webserver).

 ##### Webserver
 The Docker images uses [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) as the webserver.
-The uWSGI configuration is set in the `start.sh` script, which is the default command of the Docker image.
+The uWSGI configuration is set in the `entrypoint.sh` script, which is the default command of the Docker image.

-During startup, the `start.sh` script first runs the migrations.
+During startup, the `entrypoint.sh` script first runs the migrations.
 The uWSGI configuration uses the `yivi_portal.wsgi` module as the WSGI module and to serve the static files from the `DJANGO_STATIC_ROOT` directory (which is set to `/app/static` during build) and the media files from the `DJANGO_MEDIA_ROOT` directory (which is set to `/app/media` during build).
 This is done at the `DJANGO_STATIC_URL` and `DJANGO_MEDIA_URL` respectively, which are set to `/static/` and `/media/` during build by default, but can be overridden by setting the `DJANGO_STATIC_URL` and `DJANGO_MEDIA_URL` environment variables for runtime.
 The webserver is exposed internally on port `8000` and runs with 4 workers and 2 threads (by the user `nobody` in the `nogroup` group).